-WIC is your go-to resource for eating well, staying active and being healthy.
-WIC supports you with tips for healthier eating, breastfeeding and being physically active, along with providing wholesome food choices for your family.
+WIC is your go-to resource for eating well, staying active, and being healthy.
+WIC supports you with tips for healthier eating, breast/chestfeeding, and being physically active, along with providing wholesome food choices for your family.
 To do so, WIC offers Nutrition Education activities throughout the year.
 Completing two nutrition activities each year, between WIC appointments, will keep your WIC food benefits active.

-WIC nutritionists guide you through different topics like nutritional cooking, shopping, “Baby Behavior” talks, breastfeeding workshops and Fit WIC activities.
+WIC nutritionists guide you through different topics like nutritional cooking, shopping, “Baby Behavior” talks, breast/chestfeeding workshops, and Fit WIC activities.
 To find out what’s happening in your area:

 Need help making the most of your WIC foods?
 We've got the tools you need to incorporate wholesome WIC foods into your menus and to prepare healthy meals for your family.
 Our nutritionists can work with you to turn whole grain pasta into a dinner that your child will eat…and even love.
 Maybe you're looking for ways to work beans or more fruits and vegetables into your menus?
 We've got you covered!
-Check out the recipes below that use WIC foods, or call your Local Health Office to connect with a WIC Nutritionist for more ideas.
-For more recipes and cooking videos using WIC foods, check out wichealth.org's Health eKitchen section.
+Contact your Local Health Office to connect with a WIC Nutritionist for ideas and recipes for using WIC foods.
+For more recipes and cooking videos, check out wichealth.org's Health eKitchen section.

 Choose fresh fruits and vegetables that are in season for the best quality and flavor.
 Stock up when the vegetables or fruits you use often are on sale, or when the large size bag is a better buy.
 For quick side dishes and less prep time, canned and frozen fruits and vegetables are convenient, easy to store and recipe ready.
 Purchase canned or frozen fruits and vegetables when they are on sale since they last a long time.